 Bill’s Outreach Activities

-- Founding President, Far Western Anthropological Research Group, Inc.
+- Founding Member, Far Western Anthropological Research Group, Inc.

 - Research Associate, Department of Anthropology, University of California, Davis